AmericanSquid/CouponSheet/README.md

 A Node.js app that provides coupon redemption functionality, serving coupon data from a MariaDB database, and sending email notifications upon coupon redemption.
 The app uses Nodemailer to send emails via Mailjet and is served using PM2 for production.

-This was designed as part of a Christmas gift for my partner.
-Edit the HTML and create the database to match your own coupons.
-This could be useful for promotions or just as a cute gift for a significant other or someone special in your life.
+This web application features a customizable coupon app that allows users to create, display, and manage personalized coupons.
+Key functionalities include redeeming and disabling coupons.
+Originally designed as a Christmas gift for my partner, you can easily edit the HTML and create your own database to match your coupons.
+Whether for promotions or a thoughtful gift for a special someone, this app offers a fun and personalized experience.

 ## Features